divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 For each framework tested, we implement the UI of the app using that framwork.
 Then we run the  app on different devices, and evaluate it using the criteria described below.

-The evaluation critera we use are based on (1) the user experience, and (2) the developer experience.
+The evaluation critera we use are based on (1) the end-user experience, and (2) the developer experience.

 User experience critera: